TXKToday.com : Nurse practitioners, pharmacists, charged by feds with conspiracy to distribute opioids

-The indictment is connected to raids in May 2021 of Lansdell Clinics in Texarkana and De Queen, Arkansas, and other locations.
+The indictment is connected to raids in May 2021 of Lansdell Clinics in TexARKana and De Queen, and other locations.

-Five nurse practitioners and three pharmacists are named in the indictment now pending in the Texarkana Division of the Western District of Arkansas.

 Lansdell appeared Wednesday morning via video conferencing before U.S. Magistrate Judge Barry Bryant for an initial appearance and arraignment.
 She entered a plea of not guilty to the charge and is represented by Little Rock attorney Erin Cassinelli, according to court records.